JacobJJoness/TamuccShell/README.md

 This function tokenizes the user input, separating it into individual arguments.
 It takes an array of strings (toks) and the user input (data) as parameters.
 The function returns an integer indicating any errors.

 Usage
-Compile the program.
+  1.Compile the program.
-Run the executable.
+  2.Run the executable.
-Enter commands when prompted with TamuccShell>>.
+  3.Enter commands when prompted with TamuccShell>>.
 Example Usage
   bash
   Copy code
   TamuccShell>> ls -l
 Supported Commands
   exit: Exits the shell program.

 Notes
 The shell program uses a maximum of 10 tokens.
 Make sure to provide valid commands and arguments.

 Contributors
-Your Name
+Jacob Jones

 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License